Information Disclosure and Promotion Policy Design for Platforms: Equilibrium Analysis

 \subsection{Bayesian Nash Equilibrium}

+In what follows, we show that the outcome in which the platform employs a confounding policy that generates an expected average consumer surplus of $co(W^C)(\mu_0)$, and where the seller makes myopic pricing decisions, can be supported as a Bayesian Nash equilibrium, which is defined as follows.

+\begin{definition} Fix the time horizon $T\geq 1$ and the prior belief $\mu_0$.
+A Bayesian Nash equilibrium $(\bA, \sigma, \bP)$ consists of a platform's strategy $(\bA, \sigma)$ and a seller's pricing policy $\bP$ such that: \begin{enumerate}[label=(\roman*)] \item The platform's strategy $(\bA, \sigma)$ is a best response to the seller's pricing policy $\bP$; i.e., for any platform's strategy $(\bA', \sigma')$ we have that

+\item At the beginning of the first period, the seller's pricing policy $\bP$ is a best response to the platform's strategy $(\bA, \sigma)$; i.e., given any signal realization $s\in S$ and any pricing policy $\bP'$, we have that

-The following theorem establishes that for any $T\geq 1$, there exists a Bayesian Nash equilibrium $(\boldsymbol{\alpha},\sigma,\boldsymbol{\pi})$ where the seller's best response to the platform policy is to price myopically each period, and the platform policy generates average consumer surplus equal to $co(W^C)(\mu)$.
+\end{enumerate} \end{definition} The following theorem establishes that for any $T\geq 1$, there exists a Bayesian Nash equilibrium $(\boldsymbol{\alpha},\sigma,\boldsymbol{\pi})$ where the seller's best response to the platform policy is to price myopically each period, and the platform {follows a confounding policy that} generates an average consumer surplus equal to $co(W^C)(\mu_0)$.